canonical/checkbox/metabox/README.md

 # How does it work?

 Metabox comes with **scenarios** to test different parts of Checkbox.
-A scenario is a Python package that defines what to run, and what is expected to happen.
+A scenario is a Python module that defines what to run, and what is expected to happen.
 For instance, the [`desktop_env` scenario] prepares a launcher with a simple test plan containing desktop jobs, executes it and makes sure the jobs pass and their output contain some expected information.

 Users define **configurations** to execute these scenarios.
-A configuration is a Python package that contains what version(s) of Checkbox must be tested, and on what Ubuntu release(s).
+A configuration is a Python module that contains what version(s) of Checkbox must be tested, and on what Ubuntu release(s).
 Some configurations can be found in the [`configs` directory], but users can write their own.